buchenglab/srs-fish/README.md

 metabolism to identity at the single-cell level".

 ## Requirements
-The code in this repo can be implemented with the following softwares
+The code in this repo can be implemented with the following software
 * CellProfiler 4.2.1
 * Matlab 2021a